drawwithcode/2022-group-project-group04/README.md

 ![](./readme/Video.jpg)
 **Face Recognition**
 The algorithm will analyze the user's gender, age and emotions through the webcam.
-The user knows that these informations are explicitly taken by the algorithm, but she/he don't know for what purpose they will be used.
+The user knows that these informations are explicitly taken by the algorithm, but they don't know for what purpose they will be used.

 **Loading**
-In this part, while the user's waiting for the loading to end, the website will take the implicit information about her/his behaviours: if the user remains still and doesn't interact with the website then the algorithm will consider he/she as a "chill person", otherwise the user will appear nevrotic.
+In this part, while the user's waiting for the loading to end, the website will take the implicit information about their behaviours: if the user remains still and doesn't interact with the website then the algorithm will consider them as a "chill person", otherwise the user will appear nevrotic.

 ![](./readme/React.jpg)
 **Reacting to GIFs**